-- Students must achieve and maintain a 2.5 unweighted GPA for career certificate dual enrollment courses. - complete assessment testing within six weeks of program entry (if not completed, as recommended, prior to entry), - Career dual enrollment is limited to students who are enrolled in college credit courses leading toward a degree or career and technical certificate courses or programs that each lead to an approved industry certification on the CAPE Industry Certification Funding List or CAPE Postsecondary Industry Certification Funding List described in s.
-1008.44, F.S. - Participation in the career early admission program shall be limited to students who have completed a minimum of four semesters of full time secondary enrollment, including studies undertaken in the ninth grade. - Cannot be scheduled to graduate prior to the completion of the dual enrollment course. - Part-time career dually enrolled students may take up 330 vocational clock hours per term.
+- Students must achieve and maintain a 2.5 unweighted GPA for career certificate dual enrollment courses.
+A student with at least a 2.0 may be participate upon approval from the principal. - Complete assessment testing within six weeks of program entry (if not completed, as recommended, prior to entry), - Career dual enrollment is limited to students who are enrolled in college credit courses leading toward a degree or career and technical certificate courses or programs that each lead to an approved industry certification on the CAPE Industry Certification Funding List or CAPE Postsecondary Industry Certification Funding List described in s.
+1008.44, F.S. - Meet program admission requirements/exit requirements for CTE programs and other DE eligible limited access programs.
+The TABE can be exempted if the student meets cut score on a college placement test (ACT, SAT, PERT, or CPT).
+Students are responsible for costs for - Participation in the career early admission program shall be limited to students who have completed a minimum of four semesters of full time secondary enrollment, including studies undertaken in the ninth grade. - Part-time career dually enrolled students may take up 330 vocational clock hours per term.
 Eligible secondary students who are considered Career Early Admission must take a minimum of 360 vocational clock hours but no more than 480 vocational clock hours per term.